syscl/Enable-HiDPI-OSX/README.md

-Enable HiDPI on OS X
+Enable HiDPI on macOS
 ============

-Hola, this is an ongoing project targets at enable the support of HiDPI for display with a high resolution under OS X(10.9, 10.10, 10.11).
+Hola, this is an ongoing project targets at enable the support of HiDPI for display with a high resolution under macOS.
 AFAIK, there is various way to patch/force the HiDPI mode, however, I want to create a more precise and clean way to patch the system.
 That's why I start to build this project.

 I know there's still long way to go, but this time, I want to share this patch ASAP.
 All the suggestions are welcome.
-I just added a new function(or say more precisely, a more complete script) which can add as much as HiDPI resolutions you want at the same time.
-Wish you will enjoy! lighting/syscl/Yating Zhou :-)
+I just added a new function which can add as much as HiDPI resolutions you want at the same time.
+Wish you will enjoy it!

 How to use?
 ----------------